actionhero/actionhero/wiki/servers/web.md

 {% endhighlight %}

 * you can provide the `?callback=myFunc` param to initiate a JSONp response which will wrap the returned JSON in your callback function.
 The mime type of the response will change from JSON to Javascript.
-* unless otherwise provided, the api will set default values of limit and offset to help with paginating long lists of response objects (default: limit=100, offset=0).
-These defaults are defined in `/config/api.js`
 * If everything went OK with your request, no error attribute will be set on the response, otherwise, you should see either a string or hash error response within your action
 * to build the response for "hello" above, the action would have set `connection.response.hello = "world";`